-The Gibbes has served as Charleston’s art museum since 1905, but it’s far more than a repository of dusty colonial oil paintings.
-A $13.5-million renovation, completed in 2016, effectively relaunched the Gibbes into the upper echelon of American art museums.
-Permanent collections include a miniature portrait gallery, the Mary Jackson Gallery of Gullah art (including many of the world’s most exquisite sweetgrass baskets), and the Campbell Rotunda Gallery, featuring 300 years of the art of the American South.
-Special exhibitions often include works created on-site, including a 2017 residency by natural sculptor Patrick Dougherty.
-Outside, the Lenhardt Garden is a free classical garden and greenspace, and the Café Gibbes offers upscale sandwiches, soups, and salads (and a wine bar) in a quiet, contemporary setting.
+The Gibbes Museum of Art has been around since 1905, but it’s far more than a repository of dusty oil paintings.
+In fact, after a $13.5 million renovation in 2016, it now ranks in the upper echelons of American art museums.
+The permanent collection includes a miniature portrait gallery; the Mary Jackson Gallery, showcasing exquisite Gullah sweetgrass baskets; and the Campbell Rotunda Gallery, featuring 300 years of American Southern art.
+Watch for special exhibitions of works created on-site, like the one devoted to environmental sculptor Patrick Dougherty during his 2017 residency here.
+Don't miss the classical Lenhardt Garden, and Café Gibbes is a good spot for gourmet sandwiches, soups, salads, and a glass of wine in a quiet, contemporary setting.

 The Gibbes isn't just Charleston's oldest art museum: it's one of the oldest art museums in the country, with a history that stretches back to the 1850s.
 The museum's gorgeous Beaux Arts building reopened in 2016 after a two-year renovation.
 It's free to explore the museum's first floor, which hosts artist studios and classrooms and provides access to the beautiful Lenhardt Garden.